Referral Information for Pet Owners:

 In general, we try and deal with cases on a single day.

 Please make sure that food is taken away from cats and dogs at 8 pm (20.00 hrs) the night before the appointment.
-Rabbits can be left to feed throughout until admission.
+Rabbits (and other small furries) can be left to feed throughout until admission.
 Please leave water down, and pets can drink on the morning of their appointment.
 Let them have an opportunity to go to the toilet on the morning before the appointment.

 If there are special considerations - such as diabetes, or use of anti-epilepsy drugs, please discuss this with the practice BEFORE the day of admission.
 Please bring any medications that you are using for your pet with you to the appointment.